mdcdi1315/mdex/Docs/AbstractBlockStateProvider.md

 by just modifying the noise values.

-These providers do also allow to load their noise data from an external noise file, allowing for an hierarchical organization of your noise data (or for reusability, why not?)
+These providers do also allow to load their noise data from an external noise file, allowing for a hierarchical organization of your noise data (or for reusability, why not?)

 There are multiple variants of noise-based state providers, but I will only describe the most basic one.